Frequently asked questions

 1 What are the current restrictions regarding Covid 19?
 For the latest information from the NZ Health authorities please follow this link https://covid19.govt.nz/

 2 Where do your walks depart from?
-Our 9.30am and 10am walks depart from the iSITE Visitor Centre Wakefield St at Cuba St. Find us on Google Maps.
+Our 10am walks depart from the i-SITE Visitor Centre Wakefield St at Cuba St. Find us on Google Maps.

 3 Where should I park?
 Kerbside parking has a 2 hour maximum time, so the best option is to use a parking building near the start of the walk.
-These are at Lombard St, Reading Centre Cable St or at Te Papa.
+These are at Lombard St, or at Te Papa.

 4 How long before the departure time do I need to arrive at the start point?
 We prefer you to arrive 10 min before departure.